deikdesign/awesome_books/README.md

 * 1 - Make a clone of the repository: https://github.com/deikdesign/awesome_books.git
 * 2 - Open the project directory with your code editor.
-* 3 - Run liver server
+* 3 - Run live server
 * 4 - Try to add books to the shelf
 * 5 - Enjoy!